Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 Taking the Back Too?

-X-guard continues to evolve as a position, and we've covered some fundamental ways to get into X-guard, along with sweeps into submissions from the position.
 Here, we'll take a look at how to take the back from X-guard.
-The position has enough detail to be broken up into several steps, but you can become proficient in the entire sequence through repetitions.
+The position has enough detail to be broken up into several steps, but you can become proficient in the entire sequence through repetition.

 Making the Opportunity